Business-improvement.eu

 Start small

-Novices are advised to start with a small DMAIC project, since that is the best way of acquiring the essential knowledge needed to apply Six Sigma.
-'Currently, we’re consulting for a company in the semiconductor industry.
-Together with their management we’ve begun to evaluate all potential improvement projects.
-Then we’ll investigate if and how these projects connect with the corporate mission, and if they offer enough return on investment.
-A third issue is that there should be sufficient human resources available to execute the projects.'
+Novices are advised to start with a small DMAIC project, since that is the best way to acquire the essential knowledge needed to apply Six Sigma.
+'When you are a consultant like me, you begin to evaluate all potential improvement projects, together with the management', says Wim Hoogbergen.
+'You investigate if and how the projects connect with the corporate mission, and if they offer enough return on investment.
+In addition, there should be sufficient human resources available to execute the projects.'

 Not everything that might lead to customer complaints is measured.
-'You should be selective.
-We start with a Pareto analysis.
-This is the principle that 80% of the problems are commonly related to only a few quality aspects.
-We focus on improving those key aspects.'
+To be selective, a Pareto analysis is a very useful tool.
+Pareto refers to the principle that 80% of the problems are commonly related to only a few quality aspects.
+'You should focus on improving those key aspects.'

 Analyze